 CSX Transportation, a Class 1 operator, supports Hanover’s rail service.

-Buckingham Branch leases the north-south CSX line through Hanover County.
+Buckingham Branch leases the north-south CSX line through Hanover County, and operates a transload facility in Doswell, VA.

 Norfolk Southern Corporation, a Class 1 operator, is another rail provider in the Greater Richmond Region.
 The rail lines link the north, south and midwest regions with connection service to the west coast.